Genesis & administration

 On 18 June 2005, the Memorial opened its doors to the public.
 Jacques Chirac, President of the French Republic, inaugurated it on 3 November of the same year.
 Mixed Syndicate of the Alsace Moselle Memorial, along with Europe, the French State, the Lorraine Region and the General Council of Moselle financed the 10 million euros (excluding tax) necessary for the project.

 In 2015, the European Parliament and the Alsace Region wished that the story of European construction were also be told at Schirmeck.
 Much work was done for the remodelling of the Memorial beginning in Summer 2016, and it was closed to the public on 5 December 2016.

 The French State, through the Ministry of the Armed Forces, also participated in this work.
 On 1st October 2017: the moulting period had ended and the new Memorial was presented to the public.

-Since January 2000, the Memorial has been managed by a Mixed Syndicate made up of the Grand Est Region, the two Alsatian départements, the grouping of towns of the Bruche Valley and the Town of Schirmeck.
+Since January 2000, the Memorial has been managed by a Mixed Syndicate made up of the Grand Est Region, the two Alsatian departments, the federation of municipalites of the Bruche Valley and the Town of Schirmeck.
 Made up of elected officials representing these five groups, the Mixed Syndicate manages the Memorial.
 Alain Ferry, Mayor of Wisches, honorary deputy, has been the President of the Mixed Syndicate since its creation.